-Enzymes called methylases add methyl groups (-CH3) to adenine or cytosine bases within the recognition sequence, which in this way is modified and protected from the endonuclease.
+Enzymes called methylases to add methyl groups (-CH3) to adenine or cytosine bases within the recognition sequence, which in this way is modified and protected from the endonuclease.

 The restriction enzyme and its corresponding methylase constitute the restriction-modification system of a bacterial species.

 All restriction enzymes are different.
-There are three classes of restriction enzymes, designated types I, II and III.
+There are three classes of restriction enzymes, designated types I, II, and III.